Bekkelien/tinytorrent/README.md

 - [ ] Invalid message should be warning not error msg
 - [ ] uTorrent Why no bitfield or “wrong” response length?
 - [ ] Don’t get any connection to “leachers” or not with bitfield but that might be ok.
+- [ ] When return data from function refactor to always return same datatype for instance not False, None when list is expected.

 #### Alternative fixes